n1r7/compliance/README.md

-Compliance comes down to:
+Compliance program:
-1. Maximizing communication: Am I doing what I need to do?
+1. Maximize communication: Am I doing what I need to do?
 Am I communicating as such?
-2. Measuring efficiency: How do I know I am doing what I need to?
+2. Measure efficiency: How do I know I am doing what I need to?
 What are my costs?

-Effectiveness is the culture.
+**Effectiveness is the culture.**
 1. We know with certainty we fulfil our requirements.
 2. Help law enforcement fight crime that harms our users.